dailystory/WordPress/plugin/readme.txt

 2. **Web Form Designer** - Design web forms within DailyStory and then use WordPress shortcodes to easily embed them in your WordPress site.

 ## Changelog

+### 2.1.4
+* Updates to handle messages when WordPress is in debug mode

 ### 2.1.1
 * Support for redirect url in web form and new javascript events